Comparison

 Dropbox stores your files and generates shareable links.
 But everyone who downloads receives the exact same file.
 When that file appears on a leak site, you have no way to know which supporter shared it.

 InkShield takes a different approach.
 Every download is personalized with an invisible fingerprint tied to the specific recipient.
-When content leaks, you upload the leaked file and identify exactly who shared it.

 What's the difference between file hosting and content protection?

 Content protection solves traceability and deterrence.
 When supporters know their downloads are personalized, they think twice before sharing.
-The possibility of identification changes behavior.

 InkShield combines both: secure file delivery with automatic Patreon tier sync, plus invisible fingerprinting that makes every download traceable.
-You get the convenience of file hosting with the protection of leak tracing.

 Does InkShield replace Patreon?